Angelov9004/HTTP-Server/README.md

 How to start:
-Open you IDE , open new project , run Bulgarians.java , go to http://localhost:8000 on your browser.
+Open prefered IDE , open new project , run Bulgarians.java , go to http://localhost:8000 on your browser.